Bamboo Screen

 Pleioblastus linearis - Good for screening and makes excellent hedging with aggressive spreading and running - long narrow leaves like grass - sometimes used for roofing - Maximum Height: 14' - Maximum Diameter: 1"

-Pleioblastus shibuyanus 'Tsuboi' - Quite rare vigorous growing dwarf bamboo - good screening, excellent hedging with very aggressive spreading, also good attractive container and ground cover plant - small varying white or cream striped leaves - Maximum height: 9' - Maximum diameter: 1/4"
+Pleioblastus shibuyanus 'Tsuboi' - Quite rare vigorous growing bamboo - good screening, excellent hedging with very aggressive spreading, also good attractive container and ground cover plant - small varying white or cream striped leaves - Maximum height: 9' - Maximum diameter: 1/4"

 Sasa palmata - Good for a bamboo screen and provides excellent hedging - aggressive spreading - also does well in containers and as a houseplant - leaves are leathery and thick and can be up to 15" long by 2 1/2" wide - grows well in cooler climates - Maximum height: 7' - Maximum diameter: 1/2"